NativeScript/workshop/docs/chapters/chapter4.md

 this.router.navigate(['/articles', { clearHistory: true }]);
 ```

-Please note that you must used `RouterExtensions`, for this to work.
-Also `clearHistory` works only with `page-router-outlet`; this does't work with `router-outlet`.
+Please note that you must use `RouterExtensions` for this to work.
+Also, `clearHistory` works only with `page-router-outlet`; this doesn't work with `router-outlet`.

 #### Navigating back